 A woman named Gloria who was living with severe physical limitations wanted to be the first in North Star’s Supported Community Living (SCL) program.
 She was unhappy with her group living situation, and desperately wanted an apartment of her own; a place where she could live a “typical” life of her own choosing.
 She explained that she wanted to be able to eat what and when she wanted, go the mall or hang-out with friends if she chose, or even just watch her favorite, “Days of Our Lives” on television.
 And so, her support team helped her find an apartment, hired support staff, and figured out ways to provide services for Gloria so she would be safe.
 The rest, they say is history, and Gloria lived on her own happily for 15 years.
 The SCL program had three participants that first year and has continued to grow into North Star’s most popular program today.
 It was the first program of its kind in the area and it proved that people with even severe disabilities can safely live independent lives of their own choosing.

 In 1993, besides the Waterloo area, SCL programming was added in the Waverly area.
-Over time, Supported Community Living offices were added to serve Vinton and New Hampton in 1999, Marshalltown in 2000, Mason City in 2003, Charles City in 2004, and Toledo in 2013.
+Over time, Supported Community Living offices were added to serve Vinton and New Hampton in 1999, Marshalltown in 2000, and Mason City in 2003.

 On July 6, 1987, recognizing an unmet need in the area, the Independent Living Skills Center was opened and later became known as the Head Injury Program (HIP).
 The program was designed specifically to help someone living with an acquired traumatic brain injury to relearn daily living skills, work on some vocational proficiencies, and promoted peer support and independent living.
 The program now known as Canterbury Center Adult Day Services has expanded to include people living with a disability other than a traumatic brain injury, who benefit from a smaller, quieter, more intimate setting.